ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

   - (Week 2) This week I have started coding the project, and useing the Lab7 workspace as the template and start working base on it, this week what I have mostly done is set up the function framework in the header file, start implementing some important files like physics, and set up the create date base of the queue.
 And doing some unit tests for the mutex.
   - (Week 3) For this week, the plan is update all the flags and the Mutex, also finish some input function as `Button_Task` and `CapSensense_Task`, and start doing the `Physics_Task` and it's queue.
   - (Week 4) For this week, I should have finished or come close to finish all the other functions but the `Physics_Task`
+  - (Week 5) This is the last week before the official submission.
+This week I mainly modify bugs.
+Most of the game has been completed.
+However, due to the temporary modification of the game structure in the previous week, there are problems in the final integration part.
 - Summary effort & estimate numbers
   - (Week 1)I have completed 10% of my currently-scoped which in 5 hr (Which would take from 75 to 150 hr), estimated work 15% of the budgeted total-project time next week.
 For the work that has been completed, I took 1.5x as much time as I estimated.
   - (Week 2) For this week I have completed 20ish% of the currently scoped, in about 5-5hr, in estimated 20% of the total work hours.
 Which is slightly faster than the initial estimate
   - (Week 3) For this week I have completed 40ish% of the currently scoped, in about 6hr, in estimated 35-40% of the total work hours.
 Which is slightly slower than the initial estimate
   - (Week 4) For this week I have completed 65ish% of the currently scoped, in about 5hr, in estimated 60% of the total work hours.
 Which is slightly slower than the initial estimate
+  - (Week 5) This week I spent far more than 10 hours of working time, about 15 hours, 50% more than planned, 85% of the total project completed, And I have test LCD display test and other smaller tests, 20% behind the expected plan.

 ## List of in-scope work items